madjid123/bilio/README.md

 - Login
 - Logout
 - Track all users activities
-- Add books
+- Add documents
-- Update books
+- Update documents
-- Delete books
+- Delete documents
-- Search books by category, title, author, ISBN
+- Search documents by category, title, author, ISBN
 - Find users by firstname, lastname, email and username
 - Delete user acount
 - Restrict individual user if violate any terms and conditions
 - Send notification to all/individual/filtered user (not ready yet, will be added as soon as I learn socket.io)
-- Browse books showcase
+- Browse documents showcase
 - Update admin profile and password
 - Add new admin
 - Delete currently logged in admin profile